make-all/tuya-local/README.md

 ### Pool heaters

 - Garden PAC pool heatpumps.
+- Madimack pool heatpumps.
+- Remora pool heatpumps.
-- Remora pool heatpumps (partially also BWT FI 45, which differs in its presets)
+- BWT FI 45 heatpumps.
+- many other Pool heatpumps will work using the above configurations.
+Report issues if there are any differences in presets or other features, or if any of the "unknown" values that are returned as attributes can be figured out.

 ### Fans
 - Goldair GCPF315 fans